 Frost heaving (or frost heave) is the process by which the freezing of water-saturated soil causes the deformation and upward thrust of the ground surface.
 This process can cause cracks in the pavement and damage the foundations of buildings, even below the frost line.
 Frost creep, an effect of frost heave, involves a freeze-thaw action allowing mass movement down-slope.
 The soil or sediment is frozen and in the process moved upward perpendicular to the slope.
 When thaw occurs the sediment moves downwards thus mass movement occurs.

-as the "Alcan") is more than 1,400 miles of road, filled with mountain
+known as the "Alcan") is more than 1,400 miles of road, filled

-ranges, beautiful lakes and rivers, forests, scenic detours, frost heaves,
+with mountain ranges, beautiful lakes and rivers, forests, scenic detours,

-and flying gravel.
-Constructed as a link between Alaska and the contiguous
+frost heaves, and flying gravel.
+Constructed as a link between Alaska and

-USA, the highway was completed in 1943, though the regions harsh environment
+the contiguous USA, the highway was completed in 1943, though the regions

-forces nearly-constant upkeep.
-Thus - nasty frost heaves and gravel roads.
+harsh environment forces nearly-constant upkeep.
+Thus - nasty frost heaves

 Driving the Alaska Highway gave the two RV Gypsies a sense of just how remote and beautiful